‘Definitely not the results we want’: Facebook staff lamented ‘perverse incentives’ for media

 A Facebook spokesman said the company has made changes to address troubling content on its site since the time concerns were first raised internally.

-In the company’s earnings call on Monday, Facebook founder Mark Zuckerberg said the company could not be held solely responsible for political divisions in the country, nor the state of the media business.
-“Polarization started rising in the US before I was born,” he added, and Facebook “can’t change the underlying media dynamics.”
+In the company’s earnings call on Monday, Facebook founder Mark Zuckerberg reiterated the company talking point that Facebook could not be held solely responsible for political divisions in the country, nor the state of the media business.
+“Polarization started rising in the U.S. before I was born,” he added, and Facebook “can’t change the underlying media dynamics.”

-For years, Facebook has been attempting to grapple with the vitriolic political messaging that flooded its users’ screens in the lead-up to the 2016 election and its aftermath, prompting fierce criticism that Facebook had allowed political operators such as Cambridge Analytica to manipulate its platform.
+For years, Facebook has been attempting to grapple with the vitriolic political messaging that flooded its users’ screens in the lead-up to the 2016 election and its aftermath, prompting fierce criticism that Facebook had allowed political operators to manipulate its platform, such as Cambridge Analytica, a Trump-affiliated consultancy that abused tens of millions of Facebook profiles.

 To try to turn the tide, Zuckerberg began 2018 by announcing that Facebook would alter its algorithm to encourage what he called “meaningful social interactions” and to reduce the prominence in users’ feeds of posts that came from “businesses, brands, and media.”
 Zuckerberg later acknowledged that the overall number of news stories would be reduced but said Facebook would “prioritize news that is trustworthy, informative, and local.”
-What counted as trustworthy, he said, would be determined not by Facebook but by its users.
+What counted as trustworthy, he said, would be determined by asking users in quality surveys.

 Facebook spokesman Andy Stone said the company took steps to make publishers aware of what the changes would mean for them, with briefings for individual news organizations and industry associations.
 But the effect of the algorithm changes quickly became apparent at media sites that had come to rely on social media to find an audience.
 Traffic plummeted at many news organizations: Mother Jones reported a 37 percent drop in its Facebook referrals.
 Slate noted that its referrals crashed by 81 percent.
 Vox laid off 50 employees, citing the impact of lost Facebook traffic.
 Some smaller sites, noting the effect of the algorithmic shift, shut down completely.